floooh/floooh.github.io/_posts/2016-03-17-oryol-webassembly.md

 without any fallback-options if WebAssembly is not supported.

-The last 2 options deal with code-generation details which are required for WebAssembly, more details here:
+The last 2 options deal with code-generation details which are required for WebAssembly, more info here:
 [https://github.com/WebAssembly/binaryen](https://github.com/WebAssembly/binaryen).

 Ok, so let's finally try to build some WebAssembly: